YongoDavid/Demo-2024-Feb/README.md

 new weeklets goooo!!!
-starting by reviewing all i have done so far then after i will handle any issues i am facing. some if the issues i have mentioned earlier.
+starting by reviewing all i have done so far then after i will handle any issues i am facing. some if the issues i have mentioned earlier. fixed the error with my Route params , just need to practice more so i get a hang of it